 Managing API Clients and Access Policies

-API owners can manage and monitor clients' usage of their APIs from the Workato UI.
+API owners can manage and monitor clients' usage of their APIs from the API Platform page.

 The API Platform tool is accessible from the Tools menu.
-Once in the main API Platform screen, select the "Clients" tab to create and manage API clients.
+Once in the main API Platform page, select the Clients tab to create and manage API clients.
 A typical screen would look like this: